ShadowBlack77/ShadowBlack77/README.md

   </div>
   <div>
      <p>
         I've been learning to code for 2 years and have experience building web apps and creating their backends.
 I started my coding adventure by learning HTML and CSS, then moved on to JavaScript.
-Today, I build apps in ASP.NET, Firebase and Angular using various SQL or NoSQL databases.
+Today, I build apps in Laravel, NestJS, Firebase and Angular using various SQL or NoSQL databases.
 I enjoy coding in both Front-End and Back-End, and in the future, I aspire to be a full-stack developer!
      </p><br/> <br/>
   </div>
   <div>